SERVICES

 Examples of straining elements in our work:

-Unfortunately, most veterinary career hinge on the talent and ability of individual staff so not many wants to share.
-The truth is there is a necessity to commune about difficult experiences so that the individual can grow and improve further as a person as well as a professional.
+• Unfortunately, most veterinary career hinge on the talent and ability of individual staff so not many wants to share.
+The truth is there is a necessity to communicate about difficult experiences so that the individual can grow and improve further as a person as well as a professional.

-Daily stress of performing various kind of surgeries; interpreting a vast amount of different types of diagnostic results; arranging treatment plans, reviews, follow ups; explaining medical terminologies and prognosis to owners; handling and doing thorough physical examination on unwilling, sometimes aggressive animals - all within a tightly stipulated time frame
+• Daily stress of performing various kinds of surgeries; interpreting a vast amount of different types of diagnostic results; arranging treatment plans, reviews, and follow-ups; explaining medical terminologies and prognoses to owners; handling and doing thorough physical examinations on unwilling, sometimes aggressive animals - all within a tightly stipulated time frame

 VET CREW WELLNESS PLAN

-We recommend that all veterinary staff pay attention to the following factors:
+We recommend that all veterinary professionals pay attention to the following factors:

 Have good sleep hygiene.

-An adult need 8 hours of sleep a day.
+An adult needs 8 hours of sleep a day.
 Make time to sleep comfortably and properly.

 Eat well.